All About Split On Opaline Lovebird

 Table of Contents

-As a reminder, "split" is used for a Lovebird who inherited only one copy of the allele from a mutant parent.
-So phenotypically, it is a bird with a Normal appearance.
+As a reminder, "split" is used for Lovebirds that inherit only one copy of the recessive allele from the opaline parent.
+So phenotypically, these are birds with a Normal or non-opaline appearance.

-In genetic science, the sign " / " symbolises "split".
-And henceforth, in this article, the sign " / " will also represent "split".
+In genetic science, the sign " / " symbolises "split."
+Henceforth, in this article, the sign " / " will also represent "split."

 In autosomal recessive mutations, the cross between Mutant X Normal will get Normal chicks/Mutants, which can happen in both male and female chicks.